Last Updated | November 17, 2023

 Cerner charting includes documented data about a patient’s complete care process, procedures performed, diagnostic test results, medications administered, and the feature to communicate with healthcare providers.

 Epic charting, on the other end, includes features like patient history, medical templates, and referrals to help healthcare providers deliver the best clinical care.
-Epic makes it easy for nurses to chart information and review it.
+Epic dental software makes it easy for nurses to chart information and review it.

 Epic is a popular choice in the American healthcare industry.
-Many of the top-rated US hospitals, such as Mayo Clinic, Rochester and Cleveland Clinic, Ohio, choose Epic EHR System for charting and keeping their patient records.
+Many of the top-rated US hospitals, such as Mayo Clinic, Rochester, and Cleveland Clinic, Ohio, choose Epic EHR System for charting and keeping their patient records.

 FAQs – Cerner Vs Epic Pros and Cons